MengyuanGAO/507-Project2-F17/README.md

 ## Overview

-This project used iTunes Search API to get
+This project used iTunes Search API to get media data from iTunes and stored them into csv files.

 ## Implementation